notionparallax/blog/_posts/2015-10-29-major-study-appendix-question-set.md

 <li>Through the windows</li>
 <li>Through the roof</li>
 </ol>
-<p>According to the Centre for Alternative Technology’s <em>Energy Efficiency in the Home</em> fact sheet, 35% of the heat lost from an average home is through the walls.<br />
+<p>According to the Centre for Alternative Technology’s _Energy Efficiency in the Home_ fact sheet, 35% of the heat lost from an average home is through the walls.<br />
 If you have cavity walls you can easily get insulation blown in.
 This takes less than a day to do and causes minimum disruption.
 It is a little more expensive and disruptive to insulate solid walls, but still worthwhile.
 Internal insulation can be put up on the inside of external walls.
 You lose a little of the room space and will need to re-plaster, but you will save on energy from heating.
 External insulation is less disruptive, and it means you keep the ‘thermal mass’ of wall inside.
 The wall will then act as a form of heat storage, absorbing heat and slowly releasing it &amp;#150; so making a comfortable living environment.</p>
 <p>Centre for Alternative Technology</p>
 <p>http://www.cat.org.uk/information/catinfo.tmpl?command=search&amp;db=catinfo.db&amp;eqSKUdatarq=InfoSheet_EnergyEfficiency</p>